-- 2.4.1 All applications for new buildings must be accompanied by a Character and Context-appraisal which demonstrate how the proposal addresses the key elements of the character of the designated Conservation Area or neighbourhood character area in which the site is located. - 2.4.2 All new development will be assessed against guidance in the relevant character and context area study (Appendix 4) or the relevant Conservation Area Appraisal for the purposes of policy LP 43 in the Richmond Local Plan.
+- A. All applications for new buildings must demonstrate how the proposal addresses the key elements of the character of the designated Conservation Area or neighbourhood character area in which the site is located. - B. All new development will be assessed against guidance in the relevant character and context area study (Appendix 4) or the relevant Conservation Area Appraisal for the purposes of policy LP 3 in the Richmond Local Plan.

-2.4.3 Policies in the Richmond Local Plan provide a sound basis for assessing development proposals.
+2.4.1 Policies in the Richmond Local Plan provide a sound basis for assessing development proposals.
 The character area studies in Appendix 4 and Conservation Area appraisals will provide the particular context for assessing proposals.
-Where appropriate, reference to how a proposal addresses the character of an area will normally the Character and Context appraisal may be integrated into the Heritage Statement and the Design and Access Statement.

-Such Character and Context Aappraisals should be appropriate to the size and complexity of the proposed development.
+Where appropriate, reference to how a proposal addresses the character of an area will normally be integrated into the Heritage Statement and the Design and Access Statement.
+Such appraisals should be appropriate to the size and complexity of the proposed development.

-2.4.4 It is considered appropriate to expect all applications for new buildings in Ham and Petersham to demonstrate how the proposal be accompanied by a Character and Context Appraisal in line with the London Mayor's SPG 'Shaping Neighbourhoods: Character and Context'.
-This appraisal will need to addresses the special character of the area in which the development is proposed, in line with the London Mayor's SPG 'Shaping Neighbourhoods: Character and Context', whether designated as a Conservation Area or neighbourhood character area.
-This will ensure that development proposals will be informed by the key characteristics of the area and help ensure a high quality of development design and form which
+2.4.2 It is considered appropriate to expect all applications for new buildings in Ham and Petersham to demonstrate how the proposal addresses the special character of the area in which the development is proposed, in line with the London Mayor's SPG 'Shaping Neighbourhoods: Character and Context', whether designated as a Conservation Area or neighbourhood character area.
+This will ensure that development proposals will be informed by the key characteristics of the area and help ensure a high quality of development design and form which acknowledges the particular identity of Ham and Petersham.
+This builds on policies LP 1, LP 2, LP 3 and LP 4 of the Richmond Local Plan.